Debaryon/HomePage01/README.md

 ---
 ## Useful code snippets
 #### Function no body return
-When function is defined by a single expression this:
+When function is defined by a single expression is this:
 ```typescript
 const f = (x: string): number => {
     return x.length;